Air Source Heat Pump for a Bungalow: Why They're Ideal

 Common Bungalow Scenarios

-Scenario 1: 1960s Bungalow Replacing a Gas Boiler
+Scenario 1: 1960s Bungalow Replacing Gas Boiler

-Scenario 2: Rural Bungalow Replacing an Oil Boiler
+Scenario 2: Rural Bungalow Replacing Oil Boiler

 Scenario 3: Bungalow Replacing Electric Storage Heaters